 Betty Boop

-One day Seeger's father happened to see a performance of singer and actress Mae Questel, famous as the voice of cartoon character Betty Boop.
-After the show he contacted her.
+One day, Seeger's father happened to see a performance of singer and actress Mae Questel, famous as the voice of cartoon character Betty Boop.
+After the show, he contacted her.
 Soon Seeger was allowed to show his artwork to Max and Dave Fleischer, creators of the 'Betty Boop' and 'Popeye' cartoons.
 The young man was hired instantly as an assistant-writer and artist of Bud Counihan's comic strip adaptation of 'Betty Boop' (1934-1937).
-At the Fleischer animated studio he worked on various of their cartoons until the studio went bankrupt in 1941.
+At the Fleischer animated studio, he worked on a variety of their cartoons until the studio went bankrupt in 1941.
 Seeger found a new job as a screenwriter for various films starring African-American musicians such as Cab Calloway and comedians like Dusty Fletcher and Moms Mabley.
 He was the director of the live-action short film 'Hands Tell the Story' (1950), where human hands act out a story.

 Comic strip from 1939 by Hal Seeger from the Fleischer Animated News, the in-house organ of the Fleischer Studios.